Do you want more from your life?

 18. Gratitude makes us feel good.

-It’s called cognitive biases.
-Here are two great books on the subject: Thinking, Fast and Slow (written by the founder of behavioral economics, Daniel Kahneman), and Mistakes Were Made (But Not by Me).
+Alternatively, if you want a real deep dive on how memory and cognitive bias work there are two great books on the subject: Thinking, Fast and Slow (written by the founder of behavioral economics, Daniel Kahneman), and Mistakes Were Made (But Not by Me).

 20. Gratitude reduces feelings of envy.